-Beyond these firm-wide investment exclusions, specific portfolios and/or investment teams may apply additional exclusions as part of their investment strategies, as described in the investment mandate.
+Beyond these firm-wide investment exclusions, specific portfolios and/or investment teams may apply additional exclusions as part of their investment strategies, as described in the investment mandate, or to comply with local regulation.

-These exclusions apply to direct equity or corporate credit holdings, but do not apply to derivatives or other index exposures where our exposure is indirect.
+10 These exclusions apply to direct equity or corporate credit holdings, but do not apply to derivatives or other index exposures where our exposure is indirect.